Explanations of the columns

 This amount is used by the program to update the balance of the related account in currency.

 This is the currency symbol of the currency to which the amount refers.

-The currency symbol has to be the Basic currency, specified in the File and accounting properties, or the currency symbol of an annount indicated in the columns Debit A/C or Credit A/C.You can also use a different currency as long as the indicated Debit A/C and the Credit A/C are Basic currency accounts.In this case the amount in currency is used as a reference, but will not be used for accounting purposes
+The currency symbol has to be the basic currency, specified in the File and accounting properties (File menu), or the currency symbol of an amount indicated in the Debit A/C or Credit A/C columns.You can also use a different currency as long as the indicated Debit A/C and the Credit A/C are basic currency accounts.In this case the amount in currency is used as a reference, but will not be used for accounting purposes

 - Exchange rate

 Used to convert the foreign currency amount in its Basic currency equivalent.

 The transaction amount, expressed in basic currency.

 This amount is used by the program to update the balance of the related account in Basic currency